elmir123/cu-homework/README.md

 # cu-homework
-Homework-02
+Homework HTML-Git-CSS

-This "Code Refactor" project.
-Required cleaing up the index and css file.
+This "Code Refactor" project required cleaning the index and css file.

-In the index file I:
+In the index file:
-- Removed extra elements
+- Removed extra divs around the site navigation
-- Add the alt attribute to the img files
+- Add the alt attributes to the img files
 - Removed extra closing tag for the img tag
 - Removed extra unused class from the H2 elements in the .content div.
-- Added commnets to the elements
+- Added comments to the html code

-After adding comments I commited the file to the git hub.

-In the css file I:
+In the css file:
 - Consolidated the .content and the .benefits elements styles
-- Orginized the selectors in grouping for easier reading
+- Organized the selectors in grouping for easier reading
-- Commented the CSS and marked start end end of grouped styles
+- Commented the CSS and marked the “start" and the “end" of grouped styles

 GITHUB and git
-I used the git command to create few commits and pushes to the github of my code
+I used the git command to create few commits and pushes of my code to Github
-* as bonus had to deal with a binary file from my mac .ds_store
+* as bonus had to deal with accidental tracking of a binary file ".Ds_store" from my Mac
-* after searching on the net I was able to delete the file on github by going to the file and deleting it using a trash icon.
+* I was able to delete the file on Github by going to the file and deleting it using a trash icon.

-The website is unchanged
+After the "code restructuring” the website layout and features are unchanged

 To view the final website please use this link: